dxcamps/DLI_RoboWorkshop_1/prework/readme.md

         data:    User name                   : dli2017001@outlook.com
         ```

 1. We will be using a number of Azure "**Resource Providers**" in this lab.
 Resource Providers enable us to manage specific types of resources in the Azure Platform via the "**Azure Resource Manager**" API that is used by the Azure-cli.
-We need to enabled, or "**Register**" each of the providers we will be using before we can use them.
+We need to enable, or "**Register**" each of the providers we will be using before we can use them.
 The "**Resource Providers**" we need include:

     - "Microsoft.Storage"
     - "Microsoft.Network"
     - "Microsoft.Compute"
     - "Microsoft.DevTestLab"

 1. We'll use the Azure-cli to register each one.
-Is the following command to register the "**Microsoft.Storage**" resource provider:
+Use the following command to register the "**Microsoft.Storage**" resource provider:

     > **Note**: Occasionally the Azure-CLI will timeout when running a command.
 This can be caused by a number of external factors.
 The cool thing is you can simply re-run the statements if that occurrs.
 Even if they succeeded the commands will simply ensure that the desired outcome was achieved.
 If you receive timeout errors when running the statements below (or other statements later in the chapter), simply run the statements again.
 If the errors are in regards to something else, do your best to understand and resolve the error and try again.